PCRE2Project/pcre2/meson/README.md

 A Windows GNU cross-build using Zig has also been checked with all code-unit widths and both library variants.
-Release and debug-postfixed DLLs, static archives, import libraries, both MinGW compatibility naming options, install layout, generated CMake artifact paths, and relocated shared and static CMake consumer links were verified.
+Release and debug-postfixed DLLs, static archives, import libraries, install layout, generated CMake artifact paths, and relocated shared and static CMake consumer links were verified.
 The resulting consumers are x86-64 PE executables; runtime execution was not available in this environment.

 The static/shared regression check can be repeated with: